 There are also several risk factors to keep in mind that may make one patient more prone to OSA than another:

-If you have these conditions, you may be more likely to develop sleep apnea.
+If you have these conditions, you may be at a higher risk of developing sleep apnea.
 However, there is a treatment option for OSA.

 Treatment with Oral Appliances

-Dr. Brent Engelberg & Associates at AH Smiles offer their patients professional treatment through oral sleep appliances.
-Before treating a patient with these appliances, Dr. Brent Engelberg discusses each patient’s medical history and possible sleep apnea symptoms with them.
+Dr. Brent Engelberg & Associates at AH Smiles offers its patients professional treatment with oral sleep appliances.
+Before treating a patient with these appliances, Dr. Brent Engelberg discusses each patient’s medical history and potential sleep apnea symptoms.

 Oral sleep devices are custom-fit to each patient for optimal comfort and support.
-Additionally, oral sleep appliances align the jaw and open up airways, resulting in a restful night of sleep.
+Additionally, oral sleep appliances align the jaw and open the airways, resulting in a restful night’s sleep.

 Schedule an Appointment

 Don’t wait for new medical problems to find you.
-If you or a loved one have noticed the symptoms of Obstructive Sleep Apnea, call AH Smiles at (847) 230-9703 or schedule an appointment with us online here for professional care.
+If you or a loved one has noticed symptoms of Obstructive Sleep Apnea, call AH Smiles at (847) 230-9703 or schedule an appointment online for professional care.